-The command's exit status, as returned by the wait(2) system call.
+The command's exit status, as returned by the wait(2) system call, or zero if no command was run.
 The value of exit_status is undefined if error is non-zero.

-error If the command could not be executed, this is set to the value of error set by the execve(2) system call.
+error If the command could not be executed, this is set to the value of errno set by the execve(2) system call.
 The plugin is responsible for displaying error information via the conversation() or plugin_printf() function.
-If the command was successfully executed, the value of error is 0.
+If the command was successfully executed, the value of error is zero.